brisbanemakerspace/bms-wiki/policies/safety.md

 * Casting resins (for woodwork, art, etc.) - any specific brand must be inserted into the MSDS folder if it isn't already there.

 ### Other Chemicals in the MSDS
-The following is a list of other chemicals (and similar substances) that are already in the MSDS and may be on site.
+The following is a list of other chemicals (and substances) that are already in the MSDS and may be on site.
 The MSDS is linked below for each chemical.

 * [PVA Glue](/msds/j_burrows_&_studymate_pva_glue_sds.pdf)
 * [Nova3D 3D printer resin](/msds/405nm_resin.pdf)